PavelKisliak/BitSerializer/README.md

 	]
 }
 ```
+For serializing a named object please use helper method MakeKeyValue(key, value).
+The type of key should be supported by archive, but also exists method MakeAutoKeyValue(key, value) which automatically converts to preferred key type for the archive.
+The good place for using this method is some common serialization code which could be used with different kind of archives.

 #### Serializing base class
 To serialize the base class, use the helper method BaseObject(), as in the next example.